You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes flat. Bam!

 Make sure to subscribe and hit the Bell icon not to miss new videos.

-Instant Pot Rice and Beans (No Soaking)
+Instant Pot Rice and Beans

 - In Instant Pot, add ingredients in the following order (do not change): onion, brown rice, black beans, water, cumin, garlic powder, chili powder, salt and diced tomatoes.
 Do not stir.